 Is a Bachelor’s degree in a creative discipline not enough?
 Can you climb higher in the agency world with a Master’s degree?

-Yes, I would say so - it naturally makes a difference in how a graduate is perceived, if he or she has five years’ of study and two degrees, rather than three years’ study.
-Master’s students are generally a little older and more experience which can also have a positive effect on one’s chances.
-But the path towards becoming an art director still takes work, even as a Master’s student, two years of study do not replace two year’s of experience in the field.
+Yes, I would say so.
+It naturally makes a difference in how a graduate is perceived if he or she has five years’ of study and two degrees, as opposed to three years’ study and one degree.
+Masters’ students are generally a little older and more experienced, which can also have a positive effect on one’s chances.
+But the path towards becoming an art director still takes work.
+Even as a Master’s student, two years of study do not replace two year’s of experience in the field.

 Why is strategy so important for designers?

 It’s about “branding” in the broadest sense, i.e. issues of brand management which play a significant role.
-Even in complex cross-channel marketing activities, it is necessary for designers to be informed about brand-strategic background information and motivations and consider this as an interdisciplinary compass for design work.
-The more interwoven this is, the better and more consistently integrated communications concepts are able to be implemented.
+Even in complex, cross-channel marketing activities, it is necessary for designers to be informed about brand-strategic background information and motivation and consider this as an interdisciplinary compass for design work.
+The more interwoven this is, the better and more consistent the implementation of integrated communication concepts.

-Does a Master’s degree in Design better prepare you for the work market and the needs of the industry?
+Does a Master’s degree in Design better prepare you for the job market and the needs of the industry?

-I think that a fundamentally better understanding for the actual fields of work and the market can only come from dealing with the relevant issues deeply and extensively.
-Entry into the world of work often involves graduates coming across entirely new topics and challenges in their field - and in this case, a Master’s course, covering networking, strategical contexts and international cultural dimensions, can help to offer an important foundation, ensuring that this “gap” is not too big.
+I think that a fundamentally better understanding of the field of work and the market can come only from dealing with the relevant issues deeply and extensively.
+Entry into the world of employment often involves graduates coming across entirely new topics and challenges in their field.
+In this case, a Masters' course, which gives student the chance to network, analyze strategical contexts and international cultural dimensions, can offer an important foundation, ensuring that this “gap” is not too big.

-What must a designer be able to do and which direction do you think this is heading in?
+What must a designer be able to do and what do you think the future holds for the field?

-What is meant by Strategic Design and Creative Direction?
+What does Strategic Design and Creative Direction mean?

-While the term strategic design focuses on the strategic planning and implementation of integrated communication measures, creative direction looks at management skills which are necessary for managing complex communications tasks and leading teams.
+While the term strategic design focuses on the strategic planning and implementation of integrated communication measures, creative direction is about management skills, which are necessary for managing complex communication tasks and leading teams.

 What lies at the heart of the Master’s course?

-Our MA in Strategic Design focuses on the globally-networked world with the ever-growing challenges it poses for effective communication design.
+Our MA in Strategic Design focuses on the globally-networked world with the ever-growing challenges this poses for effective communication design.
 This includes the role of branding as the staging of brands: Target groups want to be addressed via increasingly innovative design approaches and are using new media.
-To ensure that communication can be sustainable in this global environment, it must be able to be performed via a variety of channels with constantly new formats.
-For this reason, we combine strategy with project-orientated design/ integrated communication.
+To ensure that communication can be sustainable in this global environment, it must be performed via a variety of channels with constantly new formats.
+For this reason, we combine strategy with project-oriented design/ integrated communication.

 Why should designers do this Master’s degree after their Bachelor’s?